TheGreatCorrine/Interview/Appficiency.md

    - I don’t have direct hands-on experience with NetSuite yet, but I do have a strong web development foundation in JavaScript and TypeScript.
 Since SuiteScript is built on JavaScript, I feel confident that my existing skills will transfer smoothly.
    - In addition, I’ve worked on a project developing a small HRM system, which gave me experience in understanding business logic and translating it into system workflows — very similar to what NetSuite customization requires.
 I have also learned about ERP softwares provided by SAP.
    - To prepare for this role, I’ve also been watching NetSuite and SuiteScript tutorials on YouTube, so I’m already familiar with the platform concepts.
 Altogether, while I haven’t used NetSuite directly, I believe I can ramp up quickly and be productive in a short time.

+BQ
+1. How do you explain some concepts to people with non-technical backgrounds? (她问这个问题应该是随机的） Absolutely, when it comes to explaining:
+   I really focus on two things:
+   1. I put myself in their shoes - understand their domain, what they care about, so I can speak their language.
+   2. I tailor the information to what they need to know For users, that might mean a simple user guide on how to use the app.
+      For managers, a clear project timeline.
+      For colleagues, I might use an analogy to make it relatable I adapted my communication style

+2. The challenge you met during internship?
+   Sure.
+One of my the challenge I met
+   1. Translate non-technical stakeholder Speak their language
+   2. Understand client needs
+     figuring out exactly what the clients wanted because their needs change almost every week.
+      For example, in the first week, they told me they wanted an Ai agent that can analyze testing data from historal records
+      Then the very next week, they said they wanted a real-time monitoring And after that, they decided they no longer need theed user authentication anymore, so I had to refactor the whole backend.
+   They were not sure what they wanted - so ambuguities To manage all the changes, I gathered everyone together and asked them to set a deadline for finalizing thier needs.
+We agreed to have frequent meetings before that deadline to clarify everything and after that day passed, they commited to only make small changes.
+   After the ddl, initial version of what they described, showed it to them, and let them confirm if it was what they had in mind
+   I adjust the solution step by step and wrote documentations.
+   After clarifying everything, the development itself was not that hard.
+It was really about narrowing down the business needs and the demo was successful.

+4. High stress
+   Last semester was one of the toughest times for me.
+My grandfather passed away, and at the same time I was enrolled in six courses, had five interviews lined up, and also participated in one hackathon. prioritizing and organizing - detailed schedule to block time leaned on my teammates for collaboration instead of trying to do everything myself short breaks; seek supports
+6. Adaptability (similar to high stress)

+1. BSH FFD
+   - involves a refrigerator setup, where we placed a Raspberry Pi and a camera.
+There were also sensor data collectors.
+When you open the drawer and put some food inside, it starts capturing images and analyzing the data.
+I mainly work with Python to update backend code.
+Since you could replace chips, I ended up developing different features on different devices.
+   - Reboot：original solution - we had an external executable for one of the sensor collectors that the main Python script couldn't directly control.
+Essentially, the sensor process would continue running indefinitely and wouldn't terminate with the rest of the code.
+     The old approach - reboot the whole Raspberry Pi to reset everything. downtime. offset. a system service
+2. BSH Smart Monitor
+   - application developed for refrigerator testing engineers to monitor testing data in real-time
+   -
+   - architecture (prototype + ai integration
+4. HRM:
+   - a light-weight HRM portal focused on payroll; a portal for their employees to manage their accounts and receive their pay automatically (ADP)
+   - The client was a startup with small number of users 1. keep costs down 2. easy to maintain 3. low-volume
+   - Why serverless